edistyping/ek-javascript-portfolio/README.md

     - https://github.com/ahmed-eidd/Ibrahim-Portfolio/blob/master/index.html

-Features
+# Features Added/Removed
-1. Scrollable
++.
+Scrollable
-    - Section and Link?
+    - Section & Link?

-2. Parallax Template
-    - Background.
+    =

-4. For Home, make texts appear like in Matrix
++ For Home, make texts appear like in Matrix
+    = Done; had to just render one character at a time using css/javascript

-2. Scrolling will make it go left or right
+- Scrolling will make it go left or right
     => Can this be done
     => Cancelled.
 This hurts the eye actually especially carouseling a large display

++ Clicking Navigation or Scroll up/down to switch pages
+    - Scroll if scrollValue > 15
+    - If other way, flip scrollingDown and reset scrollValue
+    - If scrollValue and scrollingDown matches, flip slides = Done.

++ Decide which projects will go on here
+    - For old projects, just create a docx file for explanation = Done

++ Might replace About page for Contact page
+    = Cancelled Contact Page and added to About